★☆★ OFFICER ADDISON O. HINSDALE JR. ★☆★

 By: Keith Dameron, Historian – Colorado Law Enforcement Memorial

-Pueblo Police Chief Daly suspended Officer Meyers while an investigation was conducted.
-Reed was brought into Municipal Court they morning of October 4, found guilty of reckless driving and fined the maximum of $300.00.
-Reed stated that he was driving away because he thought Butcher was shooting at him.
-Officer Meyers stated immediately after the shooting that he thought that Hinsdale had been hit by a shot from a rooming house on Northern Avenue, but detectives discounted that after investigation.
-It was determined that one of the rounds fired by Officer Meyers struck Officer Hinsdale.
+Pueblo Police Chief Daly suspended Meyers while an investigation was conducted.
+Meyers stated immediately after the shooting that he thought that Hinsdale had been hit by a shot from a rooming house on Northern Avenue, but detectives discounted that after their investigation.
+It was determined that one of the rounds fired by Meyers struck Hinsdale.
 “Meyers also said he believed that Reed was attempting to escape from the law, and that he felt justified in shooting at the fleeing motorist.”
-The newspaper noted that both officers had just recently been appointed to the Pueblo police force and had not received their uniforms.
-Both officers were in plain clothes while working that day.
-It is not known if Officer Meyers kept his job with the Pueblo Police Dept.
+It is not known if Meyers kept his job with the Pueblo Police Dept.

 Cause of Death: Gunfire (Accidental)

 The Pueblo Chieftain – October 4,5,6,8 & 12, 1920